tomjoht/learnapidoc/_docs/documenting_code/docapis_code_formatting.md

 Following the nautilus approach, you start with the simple, core patterns and then build up more and more code around it gradually as needed.
 You don't start by describing the complex finished work from the get-go.
 That finished work likely involves all kinds of code abstractions and rearrangements for a clean finished product.
 Instead, you start with the basic patterns, and then let users build from that.

 I like this approach.
 The problem is that we want to explain how the finished code works.
 We might have 500 lines of code that we want to articulate, while the nautilus approach would have us explain just several small pieces of that code.
-Hence there's an A to Z type of pattern.
-We describe A (the simplest core pattern) and eventually work our way to Z (the final code).
+Hence there's an A to Z type of problem.
+We describe A (the simplest core pattern), but the end product is Z. How exactly do you get from A to Z?

-To the technical writer looking at the finalized code, there's no clear sense of how the developer got there.
+Here's the biggest problem: To the technical writer looking at the finalized code, there's no clear sense of how the developer got there.
 We often can't decouple the Nautilus-like logic that the developer started with, which led him or her toward this more complex end.
+All we see is this complex end.
+How do you decompile the code to reconstruct the logic that the developer started with?
+How do you know what these initial nautilus patterns were that started the whole thing?
+If you didn't develop the code, nor are you a developer, it will be nearly impossible to reconstruct the nautilus pattern behind the code.

 To illustrate this point more clearly, let me provide an example.
-Although I'm not an engineer, I'm handy with Jekyll and theming, and the other day I set about creating a template that would take a content export from a ticketing tool and render it as a documentation report.
+Although I'm not an engineer, I'm handy with Jekyll and theming, and the other day I set about creating a template that would take a content export from a ticketing tool (like JIRA) and render it as a documentation report.

 My template looks like this: